EngineersBox/VVSFS/report.md

 To grasp the initial concepts and implementation details involved with symlink support in a filesystem, we examined the `ext2` and `minixfs` implementations.
 The most notable points was the use of `page_get_link` and `page_symlink` to drive their implementations.
 We followed suit in terms of implementation, regarding the given `file` structure as the target.
-Though this brought a large complication, that `vvsfs_write_end` assumes `file` is alwasy null.
+Though this brought a large complication, that `vvsfs_write_end` assumes `file` is always null.
 After extensive bug hunting in the code we wrote, it was discovered that `page_symlink` alawys called `vvsfs_write_end` with a null file parameter as it utilised anonymous memory maps for the file itself.
 In order to fix this, we changed the usage of `file->f_inode` to `mapping->host` to retrieve the inode pointer.
 This was reported to the
 [forum](https://edstem.org/au/courses/12685/discussion/1639912) which lead to it being fixed upstream in the project.